5 foods to help support a healthy immune system

 Oranges, grapefruits, lemons, and limes are a great source of vitamin C, a potent antioxidant that plays a role in immune cell functioning (i.e., helps keep your immune system in good shape), according to a 2015 review article in Chemistry Central Journal.
 That said, peeling a single orange won’t do much to prevent you from getting sick or shorten the length of a cold.
 Developing a habit of eating a range of foods that contain vitamin C as well as a variety of antioxidants—like citrus fruits— can support overall health, according to a 2017 study review published in the journal Nutrients.
 Researchers also found that vitamin C deficiency is associated with impaired immunity and higher susceptibility to infections.

-3. Yogurt and other probiotics
+3. Yoghurt and other probiotics

-The gastrointestinal tract and the trillions of bacteria that live there account for up to 60 percent of the entire immune system, says board-certified gastroenterologist Brittany Seminara, MD, who practices at Atrium Health in Charlotte, North Carolina.
+The gastrointestinal tract and the trillions of bacteria that live there account for up to 60 per cent of the entire immune system, says board-certified gastroenterologist Brittany Seminara, MD, who practices at Atrium Health in Charlotte, North Carolina.

 On probiotic-containing dairy products in particular: While a common myth suggests that dairy increases mucus production and can do more harm than good when you’re already feeling under the weather, rest easy: Research suggests this isn’t true, London says.

-4. Beans and other foods with prebiotic fiber
+4. Legumes and foods with prebiotic fibre

-5. Shellfish and other foods high in zinc
+5. Seafood and foods high in zinc